 What Makes Coleman Adult Day Services Different?

 Adult Day Services at Coleman is the best way for your loved one to lead an active, social life while still enjoying living at home with you.
 What makes us different?
 It’s the Coleman Medical Model.

-As part of this model, Coleman dietitians plan nutrition intake that includes all special needs, such as thickened liquids, pureed foods and other specific restrictions.
+As part of this model, a registered dietitians plans nutrition meals that include most special needs, such as thickened liquids, pureed foods and other specific restrictions.

-Has your loved one lost interest in eating right?
+Has your loved one lost interest in eating?
 There could be many reasons why.
-Depending on their condition, some seniors – especially those with dementia – may not recognize certain types of food.
-Another factor: With age and/or dementia, food may not smell or taste the same as it did in the past.
-Also, new medications or dosage may experience a change in appetite.
+Depending on their condition, some seniors – especially those with Dementia – may not recognize certain types of food.
+Another factor: with age and/or Dementia, food may not smell or taste the same as it did in the past.
+Also, new medications or dosage may cause them to experience a change in appetite.